Pennsylvania Route 54: Danville to Ashland

 Upon crossing the Susquehanna River, PA 54 enters the borough of Riverside in Northumberland County and becomes Mill Street, crossing Norfolk Southern's Sunbury Line.
 Immediately after the railroad crossing, the route turns southeast onto Elysburg Road and runs between residential areas to the southwest and the Sunbury Line and the Susquehanna River to the northeast.
 The road leaves Riverside for Rush Township and heads through wooded areas alongside the railroad tracks and the river.

 The Sunbury Line and Susquehanna River curve east away from the road and the route continues southeast through farmland with some woods and development.
 PA 54 turns south and continues through rural land, curving back to the southeast.
-The road gains a second eastbound lane and passes through the community of Union Corner as it ascends a hill.
+The road gains a second eastbound lane and passes through Union Corner as it ascends a hill.
 The route reaches the top of the hill and is briefly four lanes before it descends the hill with one eastbound lane and two westbound lanes.

 PA 54 continues southeast through farms and woods with some homes and descends a hill as it gains a second westbound lane.
 The road briefly enters Mayberry Township in Montour County before it enters Ralpho Township in Northumberland County and turns south and then southwest through forested areas.
 The route curves south and becomes North Market Street, heading through farmland with some development and narrowing back to two lanes.
-PA 54 continues into the community of Elysburg, where it heads past homes and a few businesses.
+PA 54 continues into Elysburg, where it heads past homes and a few businesses.
 The road turns southeast and becomes South Market Street, running through more developed areas.
 The route crosses PA 487 in an area of businesses and continues southeast through residential areas with some farmland.

 PA 54 gains a second eastbound lane as it ascends a forested hill, turning to the east.
 The road becomes unnamed and is three lanes with two westbound lanes and one eastbound lane as it descends the hill.
-The route becomes two lanes again and runs through farmland with some woods and residences, passing through the community of Bear Gap.
+The route becomes two lanes again and runs through farmland with some woods and residences, passing through Bear Gap.